dashbase/dashbase-quickstart/README.md

 If you created a swarm cluster using Docker for AWS, then it set up ELB to access to the cluster.
 The DNS of the ELB is available in the `DefaultDNSTarget` under `Outputs` tab on the CloudFormation page.

-If you deployed to the existing EC2 instance (without using Docker for AWS), then you can choose any IP address/hostname of the nodes in the cluster.
+If you deployed to the existing EC2 instance (without using Docker for AWS), then you can use the public IP/hostname of the instance.

-You can access to Dashbase Web page via https://{ELB DNS, or IP/hostname of one of the nodes}:8080/.
+You can access to Dashbase Web page via https://{{ ELB DNS, or public IP/hostname }}:8080/.